 There is a high chance you’ll arrive and end your discovery tour of Bohol in Tagbilaran… by far the least pleasant town I have been to, but due to the different schedules of bus and ferries, there is also a high chance you’ll spend 1 or 2 nights there like me and many other travellers.
 If so, if you are looking for a safe and clean place to stay, with incredibly kind service, breakfast included for only 500PHP and very central to go anywhere in the island: go to Nisa Travellers Hotel, best value I found during my trip.

 I shared my time between Panglao and Sagbayan area in the middle of the Chocolate Hills Natural Park.
-I went from the very touristy Alona beach, which is really convenient for diving, especially in Balicasag, to the middle of the countryside, between the rice paddles and the jungle.
+I went from the very touristy Alona beach, which is really convenient for diving, especially in Balicasag, to the middle of the countryside, between the rice paddies and the jungle.
 The best was definitely to take a motorbike tour around the Chocolate Hills Park because once you’re at the observatory of the Chocolate Hills, it somehow goes too fast: “Ok I’ve seen it”, whereas the experience of getting lost in the hills will lead you to authentic green treasures.

 In Panglao as well I could wander to escape for some time the agitation of Alona beach.
 One afternoon, I got lost in the village of Panglao, found the market and an ancient church.
 The following day, I visited an organic coconut farm, the “Bohol Coco Farm”, which has a charming hut style backpacker lodge and a delicious organic restaurant.